isomerpages/pa-cdcvouchers-v2/_residents/Residents' FAQ.md

     <label for="accordion3"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">How do I/my household apply for the CDC Vouchers Scheme?</span></label>
     <div>
       <p>
 				There is no need to apply for the scheme.
-All Singaporean households will receive a notification letter on how to claim their CDC vouchers at <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>.Only one member of each household needs to log in via Singpass to claim the vouchers.
+All Singaporean households will receive a notification letter on how to claim their CDC vouchers at <a href="https://go.gov.sg/cdcv" target="redeemsg"><strong>go.gov.sg/cdcv</strong></a>.
+Only one member of each household needs to log in via Singpass to claim the vouchers.
 	    </p>
     </div>
   </li>